 Dogs may be used to locate dead or wounded big game animals with the following restrictions: each dog shall be maintained on a handheld leash at all times, an individual tracking big game animals outside of legal shooting hours shall not carry equipment capable of harvesting the big game animal, and each individual harvesting a big game animal shall be limited to the equipment type for the permit and season that is authorized.
 Each individual participating in the tracking of a big game animal shall have a hunting licence, unless the individual is exempt by law.
 To find individuals with trained blood tracking dogs, go to www.unitedbloodtrackers.org.

-A non-resident landowner is any nonresident who owns 80 acres or more of Kansas farm or ranch land.
-To qualify as a non-resident landowner, a person must own farm or ranch land in simple ownership with their name on the deed.
+A non-resident landowner is any non-resident who owns 80 acres or more of Kansas farm or ranch land.
+To qualify as a non-resident landowner, a person must own or rent their own land in single ownership with their name on the deed.
 Property held in a trust, LLC, partnership, or other legal entity is owned by that legal entity.
-Permits on properties owned by a legal entity are available only to tenants who either farm at least 80 acres or manage an 80-acre or larger farm that produces an agricultural commodity such as crops or cattle.
+Permits are only available to a legal entity when an employee owns or has been granted a lease for at least 80 acres or manage an 80-acre or larger farm that produces an agricultural commodity such as crops or cattle.
 Serving as a board member, trustee, non-managing partner, or other such position does not qualify a person for a Kansas landowner deer permit.
-For details, call 620- 672-5911 and ask for Law Enforcement.
+For details, call 620-672-5911 and ask for Law Enforcement.

 Kansas Hunters Feeding the Hungry (KSHFH) invites you to donate any legally harvested deer or elk to their participating meat processors.
 There is no cost to donate your deer or elk as long as the KSHFH organization has sufficient funding to cover the processing expense.
 Donated game must be field dressed and legally tagged.
 You may also donate a portion of the meat you are having processed for yourself to a participating processor.